What is Accounts Receivable?

 Accounts Receivable (A/R) is defined as payments owed to a company by its customers for products and/or services already delivered to them – i.e. an “IOU” from customers who paid on credit.

 Table of Contents

-Under accrual accounting, the accounts receivable (A/R) line item refers to payments not yet received by customers that paid using credit rather than cash.
+Under accrual accounting, the accounts receivable line item, often abbreviated as “A/R”, refers to payments not yet received by customers that paid using credit rather than cash.

 However, the amount charged to the customer is recognized as revenue once the customer is billed, despite the cash still being in the possession of the customer.

 Whether cash payment was received or not, revenue is recognized and the amount to be paid by the customer can be found on the accounts receivable line item.

 Accounts Receivable (A/R) – Current Asset on Balance Sheet

 If a company’s accounts receivable balance increases, more revenue has been earned with payment in the form of credit, so more cash payments must be collected in the future.

 On the other hand, if a company’s A/R balance declines, the payments billed to the customers that paid on credit were received in cash.

 To reiterate, the relationship between accounts receivable and free cash flow (FCF) is as follows: